Surianubhav/ECHO_haptics_for_deafblind/README.md

 ## Future

-- Integration with web applications to enable Video Transcription via Haptics and Visual
+- Integration with web applications to enable Video Transcription via Haptics and Visuals.

 ---